 - 39. During the course of the audit, the auditor may obtain knowledge or form a suspicion about a prohibited act that would be a criminal offence under the Anti-Money Laundering Legislation but has yet to occur.
 Because attempting or conspiring to commit a money laundering offence is in itself a money laundering offence, a report might need to be made. - 40.
 The format of the internal report made to the MLRO is not specified by the Anti-Money Laundering Legislation.
 MLROs determine the form in which partners and staff report knowledge or suspicion of, or reasonable grounds to know or suspect, money laundering offences.
 The form and content of these reports will need to provide the MLRO with sufficient information to enable a report to be made to the NCA if necessary, and it may be helpful, therefore, for the reports to use the NCA templates available online for the purposes of gathering information.32 The auditor follows the firm's internal documentation procedures when considering whether to include documentation relating to money laundering reporting in the audit working papers.
 In order to prevent 'tipping off' where another auditor or professional advisor has access to the audit file, the auditor may wish to exclude from the audit file all details of internal reports held by the MLRO.
 Reporting as soon as is practicable to the MLRO is the responsibility of the auditor and, although suspicions would normally be discussed within the engagement team before deciding whether or not to make an internal report to the MLRO, this should not delay the report. - 41.
 The MLRO makes the decision as to whether a report is made by the firm to the NCA.
-Suspicious Activity Reports may be made using one of the NCA's manual or on-line

-31 A 'serious offence' is conduct that would constitute an offence punishable by imprisonment for a maximum term in excess of 12 months if it occurred in any part of the UK, with the exception of an offence under:
+A 'serious offence' is conduct that would constitute an offence punishable by imprisonment for a maximum term in excess of 12 months if it occurred in any part of the UK, with the exception of an offence under: